hipagesgroup/hyperkops/README.md

 all of the worker's current jobs into a failed state, allowing the [Hyperopt](https://github.com/hyperopt/hyperopt) job to complete.

 In Kubernetes the instances which execute the hyperopt-workers (Pods) can be significantly shorter lived than some optimisation jobs and are expected to get rotated on a regular basis.
-If a pod is deleted whilst the executing an experiment the hyperopt-worker will be killed before it can emit an error signal and jobs remain in MongoDB indefinitely in a JOB_RUNNING_STATE.
+If a pod is deleted whilst executing an experiment the hyperopt-worker will be killed before it can emit an error signal and jobs remain in MongoDB indefinitely in a JOB_RUNNING_STATE.
 We therefore need to introduce an extra component (the pod monitor) which allow us to monitor our deployment, and update relevant MongoDB entries for experiments we know to have been running on failed or deleted pods.